 Condenser mics are very sensitive.

-Condenser microphones, as we’ve discussed, have internal components that either truly amplify the mic signal or at least boost its levels in other ways.
+As we’ve discussed, Condenser microphones have internal components that either truly amplify the mic signal or at least boost its levels in other ways.

-This means that the typically condenser microphone will have a higher sensitivity rating than its passive counterparts.
+This means that the typical condenser microphone will have a higher sensitivity rating than its passive counterparts.

 The majority of ribbon microphones are passive.
-They rely on a strong magnetic field to induce a decent mic level signal in the diaphragm as well as a high-quality output transformer to help boost the voltage of the signal.
+They rely on a strong magnetic field to induce a decent mic level signal in the diaphragm and a high-quality output transformer to help boost the voltage of the signal.
 These passive electromagnetic devices do not produce a very strong mic signal and, therefore, ribbon mics do not have very high sensitivity ratings.

 That being said, some ribbon microphones are active and have similar active components to condenser mics.